autonity/docs.autonity.org/index.md

 ![](/_assets/images/text-logo-autonity.svg)

 Welcome to the documentation site for Autonity.
-The [Autonity Go Client (AGC)](https://github.com/autonity/autonity) is the main client software run by peer nodes in an Autonity network.
+[Autonity Go Client (AGC)](https://github.com/autonity/autonity) is the main client software run by peer nodes in an Autonity network.
 [Autonity Oracle Server (AOS)](https://github.com/autonity/autonity-oracle) is the oracle software run by validator nodes to source price data from external data providers and submit price reports on-chain.

 AGC is a fork of [Geth <i class='fas fa-external-link-alt'></i>](https://geth.ethereum.org/) and is the reference implementation of the Autonity Protocol.
 The protocol provides an EVM-based blockchain that utilises Tendermint BFT for delegated proof of stake consensus, has a dual native coin design for tokenomics, and provides liquid staking for capital efficiency.